 city of ruins, still as death.

 Three days later, the United States dropped a second bomb, a plutonium implosion bomb called “Fat Man,” on Nagasaki, home to an estimated 250,000 at the time.
 Koichi Wada, two miles away from ground zero, remembered, “The light was indescribable - an unbelievably massive light lit up the whole city.”
 Sumiteru Taniguchi, fourteen at the time, was blown completely off his bicycle by the force of the blast.
 “The earth was shaking so hard that I hung on as hard as I could so I wouldn’t get blown away” (Southard 43).
 Katsuji Yoshida, only a half mile from the explosion, recalled, “Blood was pouring out of my flesh.
 I know it sounds strange, but I felt absolutely no pain.
 I even forgot to cry” (48).
+You can watch testimonials from survivors here.
 To read more accounts from the survivors of Hiroshima and Nagasaki, click here.

 The Japanese military quickly sent a three-member documentary crew to record the bombings for possible propaganda use, though there would be too much chaos to use the footage.
 Yamahata Yosuke, the photographer on the team, remembered, “One blessing among these unfortunate circumstances is that the resulting photographs were never used by the Japanese army… in one last misguided attempt to rouse popular support for the continuation of warfare” (79).

 The surrender of Japan was announced on August 15, six days after the bombing of Nagasaki.
 The end of the war disenchanted the survivors.
 Nagasaki resident Seiji Nagano recalled, “‘Why?’ we asked.
 ‘After everything we did to try to win the war!
 What purpose did it serve?
 So many people died.
 So many homes have burned down.
 What will we do now?
 What will we do?
 What will we do?’”
 (95).

 In the days after the bombings, families in Hiroshima and Nagasaki were advised to leave the cities.
 Some left with what little provisions they could find, but many had nowhere to go.
 They made primitive huts on the edge of the cities, or slept in train stations and burned-out train cars.